All Products

 • Installation Environment: ECS

-• If LoongCollector is installed and has been added to a machine group, select it from the Source Machine Group list and add it to the Applied Machine Groups list.
-You do not need to create it again.
+• If LoongCollector is installed and added to a machine group, select the machine group from the Source Machine Groups list and add it to the Applied Machine Groups list.
+A new machine group is not required.

-1. The system automatically lists ECS instances in the same region as the Project.
+1. The system automatically lists ECS instances that are in the same region as your Project.
 Select one or more instances from which you want to collect logs.

 2. Click Install and Create as Machine Group.
 The system automatically installs LoongCollector on the selected ECS instances.

-3. Configure a Name for the machine group and click OK.
+3. Enter a Name for the machine group and click OK.

 Note

-If the installation fails or remains in a waiting state, check whether the ECS region is the same as the Project region.
+If the installation fails or remains in a pending state, verify that the ECS instance is in the same region as the Project.

-• To add a server with LoongCollector already installed to an existing machine group, see How do I add a server to an existing machine group?
+• To add a server with LoongCollector already installed to an existing machine group, see the FAQ topic How do I add a server to an existing machine group?

-5. Check Heartbeat Status: Click Next.
+5. Check heartbeat status: Click Next.
 The Machine Group Heartbeat Status section appears.
-Check the Heartbeat status.
-If the status is OK, the machine group connection is normal.
-Click Next to go to the Logtail configuration page.
+Verify that the Heartbeat status is OK, which indicates a successful connection.
+Then, click Next to continue to the Logtail configuration.

-If the status is FAIL, it may take some time for the initial heartbeat to be established.
-Wait for about two minutes and then refresh the heartbeat status.
-If the status is still FAIL after you refresh the page, see The heartbeat of a machine group is FAIL for troubleshooting information.
+If the status is FAIL, the initial heartbeat may take a moment to establish.
+Wait about two minutes, then refresh the status.
+If the status remains FAIL, see Machine group heartbeat connection fails for troubleshooting.

-After you install LoongCollector and configure a machine group, go to the Logtail Configuration page to define log collection and processing rules.
+After you complete the LoongCollector installation and machine group configuration, go to the Logtail configuration page to define log collection and processing rules.

-Define the name of the collection configuration and the source and scope of log collection.
+Define the collection configuration's name and specify the log collection source and scope.

-• Configuration Name: A custom name for the collection configuration.
-It must be unique within its Project.
-It cannot be modified after creation.
-Naming conventions:
+• Configuration name: Enter a custom name for the collection configuration.
+The name must be unique within the Project and cannot be modified after creation.
+The naming rules are as follows:

 • Can contain only lowercase letters, digits, hyphens (-), and underscores (_).